Vincent-Design-Inc/.github/.github/ISSUE_TEMPLATE/pre-launch.md

 ## Site Pre-launch Checklist

 No site can launch while this issue is open.
 This issue requires signoff by senior staff to be complete.
+When you add this issue, create a pull request for it, and add Keith as a reviewer.

 ### Mandatory Plugins Installed and Activated - [Plugin docs](https://docs.vincentdevelopment.ca/docs/processes/plugins.html)
 All licensed plugins **MUST** have their keys installed and activated.